HaykHovyan/FightMe/README.md

 # Fight_Me
-A 2d mobile fighting game with puzzle elements, made similar to For Honor, using Unity Engine.
+A 2d mobile fighting game with puzzle elements, made similar to For Honor, built on the Unity Engine.